bdwilson/security-guidance/SecurityChecklist.md

 icon and stay away from sites labeled as insecure.
 You may hear people mention personal VPN accounts as a way to protect your web traffic, but that's not always the case ([see below](#vpn---providersubscription)).
 Websites delivered by HTTPS offer similar protections without cost, thus VPN subscriptions are rarely needed.
-Below are some more advan ced methods of helping improve your overall security and privacy when browsing the web at home.
+Below are some more advanced methods of helping improve your overall security and privacy when browsing the web at home.

 ### DNS Security
 **Warning, this an advanced stuff.
 Most people can skip this.**